EhsanFir/ChatGPTDetection/ReadMe.md

 ## 📂 Folder Overview

 ### `Benchmark_Results/`
-- ChatGPT detection results with and without prompt engineering for detection of cryptography misuses in **CryptoAPIBench** and **CAMBench**
+- ChatGPT detection results with and without prompt engineering for detection of cryptography misuses in **CryptoAPIBench** and **CAMBench** benchmarks

 ### `Prompts/`
 - The prompts used for detection tasks